lqhuang/hackintosh-b460i-i9-10900/post-installation.md

 - Sleep may break
 - Broken Hot-Plug

-## (Suggestive) Intel USB mapping

-Our hardware is quite newer, so [renaming](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need) is not necessary.
-Just jump to USB mapping directly.
+Do Intel USB mapping: Our hardware is quite newer, so [renaming](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need) is not necessary.
+Just jump to USB mapping section directly.

 References: